KeYProject/key-docs/docs/smt/solverProps/AddingSMTSolvers.md

 info=Some text.
 ```

-The cmd command used to start the solver process.
+The default cmd command used to start the solver process.
 Empty String by default, if the property is not specified.
-Can later be changed by the user in the settings.
 The current command can later be changed by the user in the settings.
 ```properties
 command=startSolver